MySQL Point-in-Time Backup & Recovery Guide

 zcat backup_20240615_120000.sql.gz | mysql -u root -p ncristea

-Point-in-time recovery combines a full backup with the binary log to restore the database to any moment between the backup and the current time.
-The process has two steps: restore the full backup first, then replay the binary log from the backup time to the target recovery time.
+Point-in-time recovery combines a full backup with binary log replay.
+The full backup restores the database to the moment the backup completed.
+The binary log then replays all subsequent changes up to the target recovery point.

-Restore the full backup as described above.
-When mysqldump runs with --single-transaction, it records the binary log position at the start of the backup as a comment at the top of the SQL file.
-Check this to find the correct position to resume from.
+When mysqldump runs with --single-transaction, it records the binary log position at the start of the backup as a comment in the output file.
+Open the backup file and look near the top for a line like -- Position to start binary logging from.

-To replay the binary log up to a specific time, use the mysqlbinlog tool with the --stop-datetime option.
+To replay the binary log up to a specific time, use the mysqlbinlog utility with the --stop-datetime option.

 mysqlbinlog --stop-datetime="2024-06-15 14:00:00" /var/log/mysql/mysql-bin.000001 /var/log/mysql/mysql-bin.000002 | mysql -u root -p ncristea

-This replays all binary log entries up to 2pm on the 15th of June.
-Any changes made after that time are not applied.
-If the binary log spans multiple files, specify each one in sequence.
-To replay to a specific binary log position rather than a time, use --stop-position instead.
+This applies all binary log entries from both files up to 2pm on the 15th of June.
+Any transactions recorded after that time are not applied, effectively rolling the database forward to the exact moment you specify.
+If the binary log spans more than two files, include each one in sequence on the command line.

 mysqlbinlog --stop-position=1234 /var/log/mysql/mysql-bin.000001 | mysql -u root -p ncristea